Remembrance Day in Campbell River 🎖️

 In Campbell River, Remembrance Day traditionally includes a march featuring veterans, military personnel, RCMP, cadets, and others.

-They are accompanied by a pipe band, and the procession culminates at the Cenotaph in Spirit Square.
+They are accompanied by a pipe band, and the procession culminates at the Cenotaph in Spirit Square just before 11am, when the ceremony of silence will be observed.

 Remembrance Day in Canada